probsJustin/ASPDOTNET_Core_TracingTool/ASPCORE_TracingTool/readme.md

 TODO

 ## Threading and Forking:
+TODO
 ## Notes:

+This is a work in progress.
+The application works as a reproducer we will be adding other materials to it as we move forward.
+I have marked those with TODO

 ## To Do:
 This is the to do list for the current repository and will be kept current:

-Threading
-Forking
+[o]Threading <BR>
+[o]Forking <BR>
-.NET Remoting API End Point
+[o].NET Remoting API End Point <BR>
-Add HTML Parameter

 ## Report an Issue:

-Contact the support lab or the owner of this repository.
+Contact the support lab by creating a SUPLAB ticket or the owner of this repository.

+## Authors:
+Justin Hagerty